teegalanikhithareddy-18/Talking-Dictionary/README.md

-# Talking Dictionary (Offline Version) 📘🔊
+# Talking Dictionary  📘🔊

-An offline Python dictionary using `nltk`'s WordNet corpus.
+An Python dictionary using `nltk`'s WordNet corpus.
 Users type a word and the program reads out its definition using `pyttsx3` text-to-speech.

 ## Features
 - Fully offline (no internet needed)